hashicorp/consul/plugin/dnssec/README.md

 * `key file` indicates that **KEY** file(s) should be read from disk.
 When multiple keys are specified, RRsets will be signed with all keys.
 Generating a key can be done with `dnssec-keygen`: `dnssec-keygen -a ECDSAP256SHA256 <zonename>`.
 A key created for zone *A* can be safely used for zone *B*.
-The name of the key file can be specified as one of the following formats
+The name of the key file can be specified in one of the following formats

     * basename of the generated key `Kexample.org+013+45330`
     * generated public key `Kexample.org+013+45330.key`